The Eric Hoffer Book Award

 See Eric Hoffer Book Award success stories.

 Nominated books are judged by independent panels within eighteen all-inclusive categories.
 The annual grand prizewinner is awarded a $2,500 cash prize.
 Each category is assigned a winner, runner-up, and multiple honorable mentions.
 Recognition is given to the best academic, small, micro, and self-published presses.
 The Montaigne Medal is awarded to the most thought-provoking books.
 The da Vinci Eye honors exceptional cover art.
 The First Horizon Award is given to the best first-time authors.
+The Medal Provocateur is given to the best on the frontier of poetry.
 Each year, the Eric Hoffer Award results are publicly announced in the spring, and every nominee is notified via the contact e-mail on their registration form.